Abdullah-Al-Akash/cricket-fun/README.md

 <h3>Live Site: https://abdullah-al-akash.github.io/cricket-fun/index.html</h3>

 <h2> Cricket Fun </h2>
-<h3>Hey! today I just practice some transition and transform today.
+<h3>Hey!
+I just practice some transition and transform today.
 I just wanted to do something like funny type.
 Thats
         why I create a funny movement use with css transition and transform.</h3>

 <p>I also share some screenshot of the funny thing what I have done</p>